mashinsp/MashUpSocial/README.md

 ## Description

-MashUp Social is a social media platform that allows users to connect and share their interests with others. you can effortlessly create and share your own posts, discover new content, and join communities based on your hobbies and passions.
+MashUp Social is a social media platform that allows users to connect and share their interests with others. you can effortlessly create and share your own posts and join communities based on your hobbies and passions.

 ## UI (Light and Dark Mode)